vacu9708/Shopping-mall/Future plan.md

 - `Kibana`: Visualization and Dashboards

 ## Compensation after distributed transactions failed because of system failures (like unexpected shutdowns)
-- Keep logging of the start and end of each local transaction and automate the compensation of local transactions that did not end after system failures.
+- Keep logging of the start and end of each local transaction and automate the compensation of local transactions that did not end due to system failures.

 ## Frontend
 Next.js, (redux?)